The Alcohol and Diabetes Guide

 Don’t drink alcohol on an empty stomach.

 Eat something with slow-acting carbs before you go out drinking alcohol.
-This will help prevent a alcohol-induced hypo, and it will also help your body process the alcohol more effectively.
+This will help prevent an alcohol-induced hypo, and it will also help your body process the alcohol more effectively.

 Know your alcohol.

 Keep track of how much you are drinking, the alcohol content, the sugar/carb content, and pace yourself.
-Come into the night prepared: check out our article about which alcohol and how much you should be drinking with diabetes.
+Come into the night prepared: check out our article about different types of alcohol and recommendations on how much is safe to drink at a time.

-Before you drink, while you are drinking, after you drink and do not drink if your blood sugar is low.
+Check your blood sugar frequently!
+Before you drink, while you are drinking, and in the hours after you drink.
+Do not drink if your blood sugar is low.
 Before you go to bed and after you wake up.
 Alcohol does funky things to your BGLs.

 Bring your blood testing kit, glucose tabs, a snack, etc. And remember: glucagon might not help an alcohol-induced hypo: here’s why.